LLC Name Search | Check LLC Name Availability

 Ultimately, the final decision of the uniqueness of the name is taken by the Secretary of State.

 Certain words like banks, insurance, architecture etc, require permission from concerned authorities.
-LLC consisting of such words cannot be directly registered.
+LLC name consisting of such words cannot be directly registered.

 The name should not violate any state or national trademarks-